 And it has gone gangbusters for the company.

-Think about all the different contracts I shared with you... thousands and thousands of commercial aircraft, fighter jets cargo planes, private business jets, and cargo planes.
+Think about all the different contracts I shared with you... thousands and thousands of commercial aircraft, fighter jets, cargo planes and private business jets.

-In the past, the company would have sold engines to these groups and that would be the end of it.
+In the past, the company would have sold engines to these groups, and that would have been the end of it.

-Now, instead this company gets paid per hour of flying time for each engine they maintain.
+Instead, this company now gets paid per hour of flying time for each engine they maintain.

+I had to do some digging to get this number, but based on an internal document I obtained...

-...They get around $XX per hour per engine.
+It looks like they get around $250 per hour per engine.
+Maybe more.

 And this has the potential to land them an obscene amount of revenue.

-The company has over 13,000 engines in operation around the world.
+The company has more than 16,000 defense engines and 13,000 commercial engines in operation around the world.

+The same document estimates a single engine gets 4,000 hours of flying time in a year.

+But let’s be conservative.

+Not every engine is signed up for the recurring revenue program.
+And not every engine will fly 4,000 hours.

-If these jets were to fly ...say 10,000 hours each... you’re looking at 130 million hours of flying time.
+But even if these jets were to fly half of that... just 2,000 hours each... you’re looking at 58 million hours of flying time.

-At $XX per hour, that’s $XX BILLION in recurring revenue!
+And at $250 per hour, that’s $14.5 BILLION in recurring revenue!

+To put that into perspective, that’s more revenue than the entire company is currently worth!

-That’s a massive amount of revenue coming in that would have been ZERO before this innovation.
+It’s a massive amount of revenue coming in that would have been ZERO before this innovation.

 And here’s why I believe the year ahead will be a blockbuster for this company.

-Air Traffic is Exploding Higher!
+Air Traffic Is Exploding Higher!

 Take a look at this chart.